sheenakapoor/Weather-Forecasting-Package/src/weatherfc/README.md

 5. Show an emoji based on range of current temperature that was converted to Celsius units.
 6. Display weather forecast for three hours from current time.

-How to install in another (notebook/ terminal) -

 Installation (from terminal)
 -------------